 You could choose from our collection of intimate resorts that blend the best of traditional design with contemporary comforts, opt for an exclusive private-island getaway, or discover a luxury boutique hotel in the Ponta Mamoli region in the far south of Mozambique.
 For a better idea of what’s possible, browse our collection of places to stay in Mozambique.

 Plan a quick stop in Maputo, Mozambique’s capital, to see the 18th-century fortress and explore the bustling city streets before heading to the white sands and turquoise seas of the secluded Bazaruto Archipelago.
-A string of sandy islands lapped by crystalline seas, the Bazaruto Archipelago is an ideal place to relax by snorkeling and diving, going whale and dolphin watching, and enjoying the slow pace of life.
+A string of sandy islands lapped by crystalline seas, the Bazaruto Archipelago is an ideal place to relax by snorkelling and diving, going whale and dolphin watching, and enjoying the slow pace of life.

 Alternatively, you can see turtles, dugong, and manta rays at the Vilanculous Coastal Wildlife Sanctuary on the mainland, or venture to Ponta Mamoli, a secluded wilderness area at the southern tip of Mozambique.